projectcalico/calico/security/encrypt-cluster-pod-traffic.md

 calicoctl patch felixconfiguration default --type='merge' -p '{"spec": {"wireguardHostEncryptionEnabled": true}}'
 ```

 > **Warning**: `wireguardHostEncryptionEnabled` is an experimental flag that extends WireGuard encryption to host-network IP addresses.
-It is only intended for use on clusters with hidden master nodes, such as EKS and AKS.
-Enabling this flag on a cluster with a visible master node is not supported and will likely lead to networking deadlock, as critical kube-system traffic will begin encrypting before workers have a chance to whitelist it.
+It is currently only supported on managed clusters such an EKS and AKS, where WireGuard *cannot* be enabled on the cluster's master node.
+Enabling this flag while WireGuard is enabled on the master node can lead to a broken cluster, and neworking deadlock.
 {: .alert .alert-warning}

 %>